BoDonkey/tribal-drum-game/Game Mechanics/Various ideas for Sammi.md

 unusable - just different.
 It also reinforces the themes of harmony, balance, and adaptation central to your game concept.

-Would you like to explore how this companion system might intersect with other mechanics like crafting or the drumming ritual system?

 # **Comfort-Focused Inventory System**

 For a stress-free game that still includes some light inventory